 There are two other types of gifts that can be given without incurring any transfer tax liability.
 One of them is the educational exemption.
 Under the tax code, you are allowed to pay school tuition for students without incurring any tax liability for your generosity.

 This is a tuition only exemption that does not apply to books, fees, and living expenses.
 This being stated, you could use your annual $15,000 per person gift tax exclusion to provide extra support.

 In addition to the educational exclusion, if you choose to pay medical bills for others, including health insurance premiums, there would be no transfer tax liability.

-Our attorneys are holding a series of seminars over the coming weeks, and we urge you to attend the session that fits into your schedule.
+Our attorneys are holding a series of Webinars over the coming weeks, and we urge you to attend the session that fits into your schedule.
 There is no admission charge to pay, but we ask that you register in advance so we can reserve your seat.
-To check out the dates and obtain registration information, visit our seminar schedule page.
+To check out the dates and obtain registration information, visit our Webinar schedule page.